 Shortly after leaving Shegar, we turn off the Friendship Highway and head south over the Pang La 5150m towards the main Himalayan range.
 The view from the top is incredible with uninterrupted views stretching from Makalu to Shishapangma, and including Everest.
 Below the pass, Everest initially is hidden from view, but as we turn the corner into the upper Rongbuk Valley it reappears, more impressive than ever..

-We rest here several days to acclimatize; it is important to be well acclimatized prior to trekking to Interim Camp.
-How often do you get a chance to sit and read and dine with the sheer north face of the highest mountain in the world towering above us.
+We rest here for some days to acclimatize; it is important to be well acclimatized prior to trekking to Interim Camp.
+How often do you get a chance to sit and read and dine with the sheer north face of the highest mountain in the world towering above us?
 There are several possible day trips..

 We spend a day here in the intermediate camp, resting to further acclimatize.
 This is another good chance to finish that book..

 The Rongbuk Glacier is an impressive frozen ocean of ice waves; the views of the glacier and the Himalayan peaks are some of the most dramatic in Tibet.
 Along the middle moraine of the glacier is the trail that expeditions use to begin their climbs of Everest and this is the trail we are taking.
-About two hours above the Interim camp the central ridgeline leads in to a confused of ice at the confluence with the Changtse glacier, and this is Changtse Base Camp [5970m] which is sometimes called Camp 2; it was the 1920's and 1930's camp 2.
-The appropriately named Serac Highway continues to extend its unusual gravel arm trough the centre of the of the ice formations.
-Rounding the corner, first Lhakpa Ri Base Camp comes into view, then eventually Everest ABC (The old "Camp 3"), and this last section is always tough..
+About two hours above the Interim camp the central ridgeline leads into a maze of ice at the confluence with the Changtse glacier, and this is Changtse Base Camp (5970m) which is sometimes called Camp 2; it was the 1920's and 1930's camp 2.
+The appropriately named Serac Highway continues to extend its unusual gravel arm through the centre of the ice formations.
+Rounding the corner, first Lakpa Ri Base Camp comes into view, then eventually Everest ABC (The old "Camp 3"), and this last section is always tough..

 We climb to the top of North Col, just over 7000m, for fantastic views across Tibet and into Nepal.
-Mountains litter the horizon..
+Mountains can be seen strewn over the horizon. .

 This is a LONG day's trekking down to Base Camp but to much lower, more comfortable altitudes..

 We wait in line for Immigration.
-A few kilometers further is the Friendship Bridge which spans the Bhote Kosi River and marks the Chinese - Nepalese border.
-We say goodbye to our Tibetan guide and driver and walk to Nepalese Immigration Control in Kodari where we will be met by our Nepalese staff.
-After completing the re-entry formalities we continue the drive to Kathmandu which, depending on road and weather conditions, should take about 5 hours.
-It's time to get cleaned up at the hotel, which has abundant hot water..
+Just ahead is a Bridge that marks the Nepal/China border.
+We say goodbye to our Tibetan guide and driver and walk to Nepal side, where we will be met by our Nepali staff.
+After completing the re-entry formalities we continue the drive to Kathmandu which, depending on road and weather conditions, should take about 6/7 hours.
+It's time to get cleaned up at the hotel, which has abundant hot water...

 You can spend this day at leisure- relaxing, shopping for souvenirs or exploring the city..